seznam/ima/README.md

 ## Main IMA.js parts
 - **core** - it contains base classes and common classes for every day work which allows you server side rendering and hydrating application in browser.
 - **server** - it contains methods which allow you  to connect IMA application with the express framework.
-- **gulp-tasks** - IMA.js usees gulp for bundling and automatization.
+- **gulp-tasks** - IMA.js uses gulp for bundling and automatization.
 There are prepared common tasks and a base configuration.

 ## Plugins
 See the [ima-plugins](https://github.com/seznam/IMA.js-plugins) repository for available IMA.js plugins.